 My Therapy Focus

-I focus on helping each person who works with me to uncover their true nature and be freed up to act effectively on their own behalf in all areas of their lives. i work with behavior, thoughts and language helping people recognize how their present style works for/against them.
+I focus on helping each person who works with me to uncover their true nature and be freed up to act effectively on their own behalf in all areas of their lives.
+I work with behavior, thoughts and language helping people recognize how their present style works for or against them.
 I offer many experiential opportunities to learn and practice different styles both for self relating and in relation to others.
 Experiential work provides a here and now experience that has the power to help you engage with who you really are and integrate parts of you that may have been underdeveloped or unappreciated in prior experiences.

 What I Usually Need to Know to Help